Suckaballs/Dstm-NoDevFee/README.md

 What is this?

-This .so allows you to redirect dstm's miner dev fee to your walle.
+This .so allows you to redirect dstm's miner dev fee to your wallet.

 ----------------------------------------------------------------------